MarcBoule/OnelabModels/ShellAndKelvin/README.md

 | Second	| Kelvin		| -0.608%		| -0.263%	| 65817	|
 | Second	| Shell			| 0.000752%		| 0.000844%	| 92437	|

+Comments: First order Kelvin seems quite good; however, for second order simulations, Kelvin is not as good as first order and shell is the preferred transformation.

 <a id="3Dcylindrical"></a>
-## 3D Cylindrical
+### 3D Cylindrical

-3D model of the capacitance of a pair of parallel wires, with the Kelvin (pictured) and Shell transformations.
+3D model of the capacitance of a pair of parallel wires, with the Kelvin (pictured) and shell transformations.

 ![IM](img/3Dcylindrical.jpg)

-Relative difference in the capacitance of the simulation compared to the analytical calculation:
+Relative difference in the capacitance of the simulation, when compared to the analytical calculation:

 | Order:	| Transform:	| Num int pts:	| 			| Dofs:	|
 | ---- | ---- | ---- | ---- | ---- |